typedorm/typedorm/README.md

 ## More

 DynamoDB is different, different than most other no-sql databases, and therefore data in dynamodb should be stored the way dynamodb expects to get the most benefits out of it.
-While doing this development experience suffers and all data can become a huge mess very quickly, this is specially true with single-table-design patten.
-To resolve this, TypeDORM let's declaratively define schema and later takes control from there to provide best development experience possible.
+While doing this development experience suffers and all data can become a huge mess very quickly, this is specially true with single-table-design pattern.
+To resolve this, TypeDORM lets declaratively define schema and later takes control from there to provide best development experience possible.

 To find out more about how the data looks like when it is stored in dynamo have a look at this detailed guide.